-- Terra (Back Bay): Italian – tons of options, amazing ambiance – plants and greenery everywhere, and right above EATALY. what I got: we split mushrooms, zucchini pasta, roasted Brussels sprouts and a bottle of wine that was superb.
+- Terra: Italian – tons of options, amazing ambiance – plants and greenery everywhere, and right above EATALY. what I got: we split mushrooms, zucchini pasta, roasted Brussels sprouts and a bottle of wine that was superb.
 The wine is called “Centonze -Frappato” and has a pink label.
 Highly, highly recommend if they still have it.

 - Chickadee (Seaport): Mediterranean. lots and lots of veggie options + meat stuff too. what we got: chickpea fries, grilled carrot salad, crispy hen of the woods, feather brook farm chicken.

 - Pammy’s (Cambridge) – Italian – ugh the bolognese here. be still my heart.
 Hands down one of my favorite spots in the Boston area.

 - Cafe sushi (Cambridge) – sushi – truly my favorite sushi of all time. that’s all I have to say about that.

 - Oleana (Cambridge) – Turkish and Middle Eastern cuisine with fresh and locally sourced ingredients.
 Never disappoints!

 - Moona (Cambridge) Mediterranean – love, love, love all the small plates here to split.
 Plus, the bread comes with a homemade honey butter.
 Mic drop. what I got: octopus, Brussels sprouts, fattoush, charred baby carrots, dips pickles and olives.
 They also deliver!!